-Entering a new era of innovation, businesses are competing for unbeatable prices, fine products, successful marketing strategies and customer loyalty.
-One of the most valuable tools, the value chain analysis, allows businesses to gain an advantage over their competition.
+With ever-increasing competition for unbeatable prices, exceptional products and customer loyalty, businesses must continually evaluate the value they create.
+One of the most valuable tools, the value chain analysis, provides businesses an advantage over their competition.

 What is a value chain?